RasmitDevkota/TSSORunItCodeIt2022/README.md

 # Tesla STEM SO Invitational 2022 - Run It Code It B

-Run It Code It task files for Tesla STEM High School Divison B Invitational 2022.
+Run It Code It instruction and task files for Tesla STEM High School Divison B Invitational 2022.

 ### Tasks
 1. Palindrome checker